ntudsp/araus-dataset-baseline-models/README.md

     jupyter lab --notebook-dir .. replication_code.ipynb

-Alternatively, if you wish to only generate the augmented soundscapes to which the subjective responses in the ARAUS dataset were collected (e.g. for your own analysis or exploration), you may then enter the following line into a terminal (this will generate ~132 GB of data as WAV files):
+Alternatively, if you wish to only generate the augmented soundscapes to which the subjective responses in the ARAUSv1 dataset were collected (e.g. for your own analysis or exploration), you may then enter the following line into a terminal (this will generate ~132 GB of data as WAV files):

     python make_augmented_soundscapes.py

-The augmented soundscapes may be generated in <a href="https://xiph.org/flac/">FLAC</a> format instead (~50 GB of data):
+The augmented soundscapes in the ARAUSv1 dataset may be generated in <a href="https://xiph.org/flac/">FLAC</a> format instead (~50 GB of data):

     python make_augmented_soundscapes.py -of flac

+To generate the augmented soundscapes for ARAUSv2 (~166 GB), you may enter the following line into a terminal:

+    python make_augmented_soundscapes.py ..\datav2\responses.csv ..\datav2\soundscapes.csv ..\datav2\maskers.csv -f 0 1 2 3 4 5 6 7

 We have also added a Jupyter Notebook containing extra code and discussions outside the scope of our publication, which you may access by entering the following line into a terminal (this opens a Jupyter Notebook in your default browser):